 Think about what you do all day.
 If you sit at a desk, you are likely to have slumped shoulders.
 If you look down at your phone, you are likely to have a strained neck.
 Posture is important for health and taking control of it can prevent injuries and make us look more confident and approachable.
 How to improve posture?
-Exercise.
+Exercise and pay attention.

 Good posture benefits: